nextauthjs/next-auth/CONTRIBUTING.md

 ### Skipping a release

-Every commits that contains [skip release] or [release skip] in their message will be excluded from the commit analysis and won't participate in the release type determination.
+Every commit that contains [skip release] or [release skip] in their message will be excluded from the commit analysis and won't participate in the release type determination.
 This is useful, if the PR being merged should not trigger a new `npm` release.